-Also Serving San Jose, Hayward, and the East Bay
+Also Serving Hayward, Castro Valley, Concord and the East Bay

 What Is a “Phakic IOL?”

-The word “phakos” is Greek for lens of the eye.
+TThe word “phakos” is Greek for lens of the eye.
 “IOL” is an abbreviation which stands for “intraocular lens”.
 An IOL is a lens that is placed inside the eye.
-The term “phakic IOL” means an artificial lens that is placed permanently inside a patient’s eye to correct high amounts of nearsightedness without removing the patient’s own natural lens.
+The term “phakic IOL” means an artificial lens that is placed permanently inside a patient’s eye to correct nearsightedness and astigmatism without removing the patient’s own natural lens or corneal tissue.
 It is also known as the “implantable contact lens” (ICL).
 The implantable contact lens is made of a proprietary material called Collamer.
 It consists of collagen and a similar material contact lenses are made out of.
 The material has built in UV protection and is biocompatible with the eye for long term vision correction.